Washington Online LPN Programs: See Top Schools

 What skills do you learn in LPN programs in Washington?

-At Clover Park Technical College, the LPN program emphasizes outcomes related to human flourishing, nursing judgement, care giving, professional identity, collaboration, and a spirit of inquiry.
+Many LPN programs emphasize outcomes related to human flourishing, nursing judgement, caregiving, professional identity, collaboration, and a spirit of inquiry, making LPNs different from RNs.
 Above all, these programs teach students how to provide safe, patient-centered care based on established best practices within the discipline.

 Can I get financial aid to help pay for my LPN program in Washington?

+Yes; prospective students should make sure they understand their financial aid options before applying to any program, though.
+While costs for LPN programs at community colleges and vocational schools in Washington tend to be far lower than those for four-year nursing degrees at a university, financial assistance is still available to learners still needing help in covering their costs.
 The Washington Center for Nursing, a non-profit, provides a list of scholarships and grants available to students enrolled in an LPN program in Washington.
 In addition to these awards, plenty of professional associations, hospitals and clinics, nonprofits, and foundations provide LPN scholarships, both locally and nationally.
-Prospective students should make sure they understand the financial aid landscape before applying to any program, as this will help ensure they know how to navigate the funding process.

 How long do LPN programs in Washington take to finish?